-Voluntary change in accounting policy which Nomura will adopt from April 1, 2024 -
+Voluntary change in accounting policy

-Effective from April 1, 2024, Nomura has changed its accounting policy in respect of how accounting guidance provided by ASC 940 "Financial Services - Brokers and Dealers" ("ASC 940") is applied to the Company and its consolidated subsidiaries.
-For years ended March 31, 2024 and prior, ASC 940 was applied on a consolidated basis to all entities included within the consolidated financial statements of Nomura.
-Effective from April 1, 2024, the Company and consolidated subsidiaries that are not registered as a broker-dealer ("non-BD entities") no longer apply ASC 940.
+Effective from April 1, 2024, Nomura has changed its accounting policy in respect of how accounting guidance provided by Accounting Standard Codification ("ASC") 940 "Financial Services - Brokers and Dealers" ("ASC 940") is applied to the Company and its consolidated subsidiaries.
+Prior to April 1, 2024, Nomura applied ASC 940 on a consolidated basis to all entities included within these consolidated financial statements.
+Effective from April 1, 2024, the Company and its consolidated subsidiaries that are not registered as a broker-dealer ("non-BD entities") no longer apply ASC 940.

 This accounting policy change is primarily due to a planned expansion of Nomura's banking and investment management business and is therefore intended to allow certain non-BD entities to prospectively classify purchases of new non-trading debt securities as either held to maturity ("HTM") or available for sale ("AFS") as defined in ASC 320 "Investments - Debt Securities".
-Non-trading debt securities classified as HTM are securities that a non-BD entity has both the ability and the intent to hold until maturity and are carried at amortized cost while non-trading debt securities classified as AFS will be carried at fair value with changes in fair value reported in the consolidated balance sheets, net of applicable income taxes within Accumulated other comprehensive income (loss), a component of NHI shareholders' equity.
+Non-trading debt securities classified as HTM are securities that a non-BD entity has both the ability and the intent to hold until maturity and are carried at amortized cost, while non-trading debt securities classified as AFS are carried at fair value with changes in fair value reported in the consolidated balance sheets, net of applicable income taxes within Accumulated other comprehensive income (loss), a component of NHI shareholders' equity.

-As retrospective application of this accounting policy change is impracticable since it would require use of hindsight regarding historical accounting matters such as the initial classification of non-trading debt securities, Nomura has applied this new accounting policy prospectively from April 1, 2024.
+As retrospective application of this accounting policy change is impracticable, since it would require use of hindsight regarding historical accounting matters such as the initial classification of non-trading debt securities, Nomura has applied this new accounting policy prospectively from April 1, 2024.

-As part of this accounting policy change, existing loans for trading purposes and non-trading debt securities held by non-BD entities will be have been elected for the fair value option on April 1, 2024 and therefore will continue to be measured at fair value through earnings.
-A similar election will be made for subsequent originations or purchases of loans held for trading purposes.
-Such loans will continue to be reported in Trading Assets in the consolidated balance sheet with changes in fair value reported in the consolidated statements of income within Revenue - Net gain on trading.
+As part of this accounting policy change, existing loans held for trading purposes and non-trading debt securities held by non-BD entities previously carried at fair value with changes in fair value recognized through earnings on a recurring basis (i.e FV-NI) through consolidated application of ASC 940 have been elected for the fair value option ("FVO") permitted by ASC 825 "Financial Instruments" on April 1, 2024 and therefore continue to be carried at fair value on a recurring basis from such date.
+A similar election has been made for subsequent new originations or purchases of loans held for trading purposes and for purchases of certain non-trading debt securities by non-BD entities on or after April 1, 2024.
+Such loans continue to be reported in the consolidated balance sheets within Trading assets with changes in fair value reported in the consolidated statements of income within Revenue - Net gain on trading.
+Similarly, non-trading debt securities elected for the FVO continue to be reported in the consolidated balance sheets within Non-trading debt securities with changes in fair value reported in the consolidated statements of income within Revenue - Other.

-Following the accounting policy change, fair value changes of non-trading debt securities newly acquired on or after April 1, 2024 and classified as HTM or AFS by non-BD entities will not be recognized through earnings, unless an impairment loss is recognized
+Following this accounting policy change, fair value changes of non-trading debt securities purchased on or after April 1, 2024 and classified as HTM or AFS by non-BD entities are not recognized through earnings, unless an impairment loss is recognized.